The Top 10 Best Collaborative Tools for Designers

-The addition of the client to the project management board further accelerates the designing process.
+The addition of the client to the project management board further accelerates the design process.

-You can speedily communicate with the client, know the problems they face, and address their issues within the whiteboard.
+You can speedily communicate with the client, know the problems they face, and address their issues on the whiteboard.

 This also expedites updating the client about the latest modifications in the design.